One World Trade Center: Topping-out and completion

 By March 2012, One WTC's steel structure had reached 93 stories, growing to the 94th story (labeled as floor 100) and 1240 ft by the end of the month.
 The tower's estimated cost had risen to $3.9 billion by April 2012, making it the most expensive building in the world at the time.
 The tower's construction was partly funded by approximately $1 billion of insurance money that Silverstein received for his losses in the September 11 attacks.
-The State of New York provided an additional $250 million, and the Port Authority agreed to give $1 billion, which would be obtained through the sale of bonds.
-The Port Authority raised prices for bridge and tunnel tolls to raise funds, with a 56 percent toll increase scheduled between 2011 and 2015; however, the proceeds of these increases were not used to pay for the tower's construction.
+The State of New York provided an additional $250 million, and the PANYNJ agreed to give $1 billion, which would be obtained through the sale of bonds.
+The PANYNJ raised prices for bridge and tunnel tolls to raise funds, with a 56 percent toll increase scheduled between 2011 and 2015; however, the proceeds of these increases were not used to pay for the tower's construction.

 The still-incomplete tower became New York City's tallest building by roof height in April 2012, passing the 1250 ft roof height of the Empire State Building.
 President Barack Obama visited the construction site two months later and wrote, on a steel beam that would be hoisted to the top of the tower, the sentence "We remember, we rebuild, we come back stronger!"
 That same month, with the tower's structure nearing completion, the owners of the building began a public marketing campaign for the building, seeking to attract visitors and tenants.